taliluz95/SocketServer/README.md

 When creating and testing this project I've personally used .NET framework 4.8 because I was testing my own use case.
-However, you can change that to whatever your needs require, I'd also recommend consuming this as a dll library which represents the initial socket layer at your project, that being said I've hooked up a tiny quick-start in Program.cs file
-So it is runnable by default.
+However, you can change that to whatever your needs require, I'd also recommend consuming this as a dll library which represents the initial socket layer at your project, that being said I've hooked up a tiny quick-start in Program.cs file so it is runnable by default.
 ## Features

 - **SAEA-based I/O** - each connection reuses one recv args and one send args for its entire